suketk/suketk.com/_posts/2022-10-07-birthday-calls.md

 Deep connections with friends and family are incredibly important to me.
 They form one of my three pillars for a [meaningful life]({{site.url}}/why-i-quit-google): relationships, experiences, impact.

-Relationships are delicate.
-They don’t thrive on their own.
-They need to be nurtured with tender loving care.
-If you cultivate it, your bond grows stronger over time.
+Like anything worth doing, relationships require effort.
+They don't thrive on their own - they need to be nurtured with tender loving care.
+If you cultivate them, your bond grows stronger over time.
 If you don’t, it withers away as you grow apart.

 This post is about a simple habit that’s allowed me to foster meaningful relationships: birthday calls.